 Russia is relatively expensive, but not as pricey as it used to be.
 This is due in large part due to a 2014 collapse in the value of the Ruble, related to international condemnation over Russia’s annexation of Crimea from Ukraine that year.
 Generally, you can expect to spend a minimum of around $100-200 per day to travel in Russia.

 The Bottom Line

 One week in Russia is a great amount of time to introduce yourself to Russia, even if it doesn’t allow for a comprehensive trip.
-With several days in both Moscow and St. Petersburg and a day trip to two from each, you’ll get a colorful, interesting briefing of the best places in Russia—and inspiration for a more elaborate trip, if you want to take one.
+Seeing Moscow and St. Petersburg in 7 days (including a day trip to two from each), you’ll get a colorful, interesting briefing of the best places in Russia—and inspiration for a more elaborate trip, if you want to take one.
 If these Russia travel tips aren’t specific enough, consider hiring me to plan a custom Russia itinerary.